 Dodge City, Kansas is considered to be the 5th windiest city with an average wind-speed of 14 mph.
 Even a light snow could easily create blizzard-like conditions due to the force of the wind in wintertime.
 Kansas City also sits in the famous “tornado alley.”
 Many other cities in this region also rank highly among the windiest cities in the world.

-My list only mentions the Top 5 cities because records tend to become debated below that.
+My list only mentions the Top 5 windiest cities in the world because records are debated below that.
 Some cities are only windier but a tenth of a mile per hour, etc… and climate is changing every year.
 It is worth noting that these are the windiest cities with a sizable population.
 There are certainly windier places in the world (like Antarctica, for example) but the list is specific to cities, not un-populated regions.
 There is a debate that Milton, Massachusetts may be the windiest city in the United States so I suppose it deserves an honorable mention as the 6th city on the list.
-I hope you enjoyed a bit of random information!
 Weather is changing constantly so if you feel like you know of a windier city, do comment!!

 images by: cernese, Alejandro, phishix, UNT, Chris, Cuba Gallery